 Mr. Venezio is a Warburton Performing Artist.
 He is known in the trumpet community as the “5 Foot High Trumpet Guy” and his web site is http://www.5fthightrumpetguy.com.
 He is also a pastoral musician at Resurrection Catholic Church in Winter Garden.
 Mr. Venezio is the founder, Director and lead trumpet for the Same Is Lame Jazz Ambassadors, a semi-professional big band in south Lake County.

 Since 2005, Mr. Venezio has taught the Harry Potter, Starfleet Academy and Leadership classes at Lake-Sumter State College’s Kids’ College summer program.
 He also serves as a Leadership Coach for a number of central Florida music programs.

 Mr. Venezio is the proud father of Allen, Jr., the world’s most amazing young man.

 Mr. Al “Papa V” Venezio, Master Brass Technician.

 Papa V. graduated from Massapequa High School in Massapequa, NY, where he participated in the symphonic band, jazz band and orchestra.
 The Massapequa High School Band consistently performed grade 6 literature at the New York State Music Assessment.

 Papa V. left the Army in 1970 and married Mama V. in 1971.
 He was a professional musician on Long Island, playing weddings and other functions until he moved to Florida in 1977.
-Over the years, Papa V. has served in the music education community as an active trumpet instructor, Band Boosters President and clinician for numerous bands.
+Over the years, Papa V. has served in the music education community as an active trumpet instructor, Band Boosters President and brass clinician for numerous bands.

 Ms. Maggie Krieger, Webmaster and Financial Secretary for the Clermont Middle School Music Department.
 Prior to her current appointment, she served three years as the Treasurer.